 Recipe by Stephanie

-"I couldn't find a recipe for beef pot pie so I made my own and it is great for those cold night.
+"I couldn't find a recipe for beef pot pie so I made my own, and it is great for those cold nights.
 This is delicious!"

 Hmm.
 None of these ingredients are on sale today.